 Device Used

-Physical device that the user made or received the call with.
+Physical device used for making or receiving calls.
 For example, a Cisco IP Phone 8865.

 Call Quality